Is the five-flow conjecture almost false?: Flow polynomial for the generalised Petersen graphs

-A key issue in the subsequent analysis is the dependence of the above traces \reff{def.trace.T.blocks} on $Q$.
-The needed information is given by the following Lemma (the proof can be found in Appendix~\ref{appendix.lemmas}):
+A key issue in the subsequent analysis is the dependence of the traces $\tr (\widehat{\sf T}_{k+1,\ell,\lambda}^{(\rm nt)})^n$ on $Q$, $n$, and $k$.
+The needed information is given by the following lemma (the proof can be found in Appendix~\ref{appendix.lemmas}):